UNITED KINGDOM STATUTORY INSTRUMENT

 (a) after the definition of “the Act” insert—

-““the 2005 Agreement” means the Agreement made on 19th October 2005 between the European Community and the Kingdom of Denmark on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters;”;
+““the 2005 Agreement” means the Agreement made on 19th October 2005 between the European Community and the Kingdom of Denmark on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters6;”;

 (b)